County Budget Information

 Property Tax Collections

 Ad valorem, or property tax collections, do not fund road improvements or pay for road maintenance.
-The majority of property tax is used to fund public education.
+The majority of property tax collected is used to fund public education.
 The exact breakdown of where your property tax goes can be found on your annual tax statement.
-The portion of property tax which the County receives provides funding for the County Health Department, courthouse utilities and upkeep, supplies for the jail and salaries for elected officials.

 Should you have questions regarding information presented here or about county government in general, you are welcome to contact any county officer.